 - Place them in the oven and cook for 1 hour and 15 mins then turn off the heat and let the pavlova cool in the oven slowly.
 Don't take the pavlova off the parchment paper until it has completely cooled or it could stick and break.

 - Next make the cherry compote.
 Pit the cherries and slice them in half.
 Put the red wine in a sauce pan and heat to a boil.
-Reduce the wine to ½ a cup.
+Reduce the wine to 1/2 a cup.
 Add the cherries and the rest of the ingredients.
-Simmer for an hour or until the cherries are nice and soft, then set aside to cool.
+Simmer for 30 mins or until the cherries are nice and soft, then set aside to cool.

 - When the pavlova has cooled completely its time to make the whipped cream by pouring the chilled whipping cream into a chilled mixer bowl.
 Beat on high speed until the cream starts to get fluffy.
 Add the sugar and the mascarpone cheese bit by bit and be careful not to over whip the cream.
 You don't want butter!
 Set the whipped cream aside.